elukey/revscoring-tests/README.md

 ### Prerequisites

-The revscoring model binary can be fetched from [https://analytics.wikimedia.org/published/wmf-ml-models/](this link).
+The revscoring model binary can be fetched from (this link)[https://analytics.wikimedia.org/published/wmf-ml-models/].

 ### How